prettydiff/biddle/readme.md

 (not written yet)
 Downloads the requested resource, but decompresses and unpackages the tarball before writing files to disk.

+### list
+(not writte yet)
+Will list all installed or all published applications and their locations.

 ### publish
 (not written yet)
 Writes a tar.bz2 file with version number to the publications directory.

+### status
+(not written yet)
+Will check whether an installed application is behind the latest published version.
+Automation is planned but still under consideration.

+### uninstall
+(not written yet)
+Will delete an installed application by name and remove the application from the installed list.

+### unpublish
+(not written yet)
+Will delete a published application by name and remove the application from the published list.

 ## Dependencies